Des Moines Forcible Felony Lawyers

-At Clark and Sears Law, PLLC, we defend the rights and liberties of good people who are accused of bad things.
+At Clark & Sears Law, we defend the rights and liberties of good people who are accused of bad things.
 An Iowa forcible felony attorney might be able to save you from paying thousands in fines and spending time locked up away from your family.

 "A “forcible felony” is any felonious child endangerment, assault, murder, sexual abuse, kidnapping, robbery, human trafficking, arson in the first degree, or burglary in the first degree. " - Iowa Code 702.11

 These things are not forcible felonies:

 - Willful injury in violation of section 708.4(2).

 - Sexual abuse in the third degree committed between spouses.

 - Sexual abuse in violation of section 709.4(1)(b)(3)(d).

 - Sexual exploitation by a counselor, therapist, or school employee in violation of section 709.15.